Water for Flowers

 These flowers keep growing and elongating their stems after they are picked.
 The flowers will grow toward the light.
 So when used in arrangements they often grow out of the position that the florist has placed them in.
 If you are picking Tulips from the garden to bring inside, cut all the white at the base of the stems off the flower before putting the stems in the water.

 Lots of people love these huge rose like flowers which aren’t of course related to roses at all.
-There is a peony grower in Nelson, so we are lucky to have these flowers to use.
-But the season is short only about 6 weeks around November, you are advised to pre order peonies if you want to be sure of obtaining them for your order.
+There are peony growers in Nelson, so we are lucky to have these flowers to use.
+But the season is short only about 6 weeks around November, you are advised to pre-order peonies if you want to be sure of obtaining them for your order.

 Lilies are one of the main flowers used in floristry, they provide a long lasting display, and some varieties are beautifully scented.
 Pollen from lilies stains anything it touches.
 To avoid the pollen stains from lilies remove the stamens (the orange brown bits) as soon as you can after the flowers open.
 Just pinch them off between your thumb and fingers, they come off quite easily.
 Dispose of carefully so as you don’t get stains on anything.

 Place your flowering cyclamen in a cool draught free position, in filtered light.
-As the flowers fade, hold the stems and twist and pull to remove them from the corm.
-Water moderately, the plant should never be left with water standing in the saucer.
+As the individual flowers fade, hold the stem and twist and pull to remove them from the corm.
+Water moderately, watering around the ouside of the corm if you can, not on top of the corm; as water remaining on the corm could cause the stems to rot.
+The plant should never be left with water standing in the saucer.
 Once the plant finishes flowering and the leaves begin to die off; you can take your potted cyclamen outside and place the pot in a shaded spot in the garden or under a hedge and forget about it until the late summer.

 Begonia plants start to die back and stop flowering in April – May, at this time stop watering the plants and put the pot into your garage or garden shed to completely dry out.